-- The acid mantle is a protective film that fights against bacteria and microbes.
+- The acid mantle is a protective film on the outermost layer of skin, the stratum corneum

-- Low pH cleansers maintain the balance of your skin’s pH level and acid mantle.
+- Low pH cleansers help maintain the balance of skin’s natural pH levels

 What Is a Low pH Cleanser?